Week 5 NFL odds, lines, predictions: Picks, betting advice for each game

 The Week 5 NFL schedule is the first with byes, meaning there are fewer contests to make Week 5 NFL bets on than before.
 That also means you can devote more time, energy and resources to these matchups, which include a number of inter-conference affairs.
 Jets vs. Cowboys (-1.5), Broncos vs. Eagles (-4.5), Bengals vs. Lions (-10.5) and Chargers vs. Commanders (+2.5) are some of the AFC vs. NFC games to place Week 5 NFL predictions on, with Jayden Daniels returning to the lineup for Washington.

-There is just one divisional game on Sunday and it sees the Bills hosting the Patriots (+8.5) on 'Sunday Night Football.'
+There is just one divisional game on Sunday and it sees the Bills hosting the Patriots (+8.5) on 'Sunday Night Football' as Buffalo seeks its fifth straight home win versus the Pats.
 Some may prefer making Week 5 NFL picks on common matchups like this one, or the rarer non-conference contests could drum up more interest with NFL betting.
 All of the updated Week 5 NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best Week 5 NFL picks now.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets instantly if your bet wins: